Kaiserouo/Cookie-Kingdom-Product-Calculator/readme.md

 ## How to Change Value Table Output

 In `cal_cost.py`, value is generated via topological sort.
-All nodes in graph contains a kind of ingredient / compound, and links is established in terms of `(ingredient -> compound)`.
+All nodes in graph contains a kind of ingredient / compound, and links are established in terms of `(ingredient -> compound)`.

 For example, here is the graph of 椪糖果醬 (old recipe):
 ![](images/jam.png)